SwiftJimmy/spotify_challenge/Task2/Task2-b-README.txt

     Low values tend to describe users who don't change their behavior much and mostly listen the same artists, albums or songs.
 High values express a frequent change of artists, albums or songs.

-    This may makes it possible to identify customers to whom new music can be introduced.
+    This may make it possible to identify customers to whom new music can be introduced to.

-See and run Task2-b.py